From: "Bruce Miyashita"

 In the second set, he sang my favorite of his songs, "síar ón nDaingean" or "West of Dingle," which is the western most point in Ireland.
 He described how he was inspired to write the song when he saw a musician remove all her rings before playing, and it seemed to him a metaphor for the sacrifices of the artist.
 Here are some of my favorite lines:

-"síar ón nDaingean she took off her rings
+"síar ón nDaingean she took off her ringsand then later:

 to play on the fiddle, to hear the night sing